Jira Forge Walkthrough

 Perform Risk Assessment

-This feature will show you Platform Governance's Impact Analysis tool.
-This tool reviews your customizations for dependencies or risks.
+This feature uses Platform Governance's Impact Analysis tool to review your customizations for dependencies or risks.

 To use Impact Analysis follow the steps below: